chrisiaut/socialcube_help/en/setup.md

 ![Change DNS Windows](https://www.pictshare.net/461d17df4f.png)

 ## Windows Server 2003 - 2016 (DNS Server role)
+This should be done on the networks (last) DNS server.
+All external client requests should go through this server in order to protect your network.

 1. Open DNS Manager.
 2. In the console tree, click the applicable DNS server.